Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 22-Pod Termination, Restart Policy, Image Pull Policy, Lifecycle, Errors/README.md

 ![Alt text](/1-CKA-Certification-Course-2025/images/22d.png)

 In Kubernetes, the lifecycle of a Pod is divided into distinct **phases** that represent its current state at a given point in time.
 These phases help administrators understand what the Pod is doing and whether it is functioning as expected.

+The status we see in `kubectl get pod` is the status of worst container if 3 out of 4 container run fine and 1 give `errImagePull` that this is the also status of pod.

 Here are the phases in detail:

 #### **1. Pending**